-I am a critical scholar and educator trained in anthropology, law, and comparative politics.
+I am a critical scholar and educator trained in anthropology, law, and political science.
 Born and raised in San Juan, I have lived between Puerto Rico and New York City since 1997.
-I also briefly resided in Barcelona.
+I resided in Barcelona, Spain, in 2010 and 2011.

-I currently teach Political Science at the University of Puerto Rico, Río Piedras.
-I have previously taught numerous courses at the undergraduate and intermediate levels in comparative politics, international relations, U.S. politics, political economy, Latin@ studies, Latin America, the Arab world, social movements, human rights, Puerto Rican history and geography, and world geography.
+I currently teach in the Department of Anthropology at John Jay College of Criminal Justice, of the City University of New York.
+I have previously taught numerous courses at the undergraduate and intermediate levels in comparative politics, international relations, U.S. politics, political economy, social science research methods, Latin@ studies, Latin America, the Arab world, social movements, human rights, Puerto Rican history and geography, and world geography.
 I have also worked as a researcher, analyst, writer, editor, proofreader, and translator in diverse professional settings and issue areas, including labor law and community development and empowerment.

 I have been an active participant and/or observer of major social and political processes over the past two decades, including the struggle for the demilitarization of the Puerto Rican island municipality of Vieques, Puerto Rico’s rank-and-file teachers’ movement, the University of Puerto Rico student movement, community organizing and participation in Chávez-era Venezuela, and Spain’s indignados movement.